limbahter/dotfiles/README.md

 # dotfiles

 You can view my whole config in a preview file.
+This is still work in progress.

 1. List of config files:
 	- [x] vim
 	- [x] bash
 	- [x] Xresources
 	- [x] i3 status
+	- [x] i3 configuration file
 2. TODO:
-	- [ ] i3 configuration file
 	- [ ] add fonts
+	- [ ] add script for auto configuring